hero media

 8. Daintree Village Hideaway

-the pool area at Daintree Village Hideaway
+the pool at Daintree Village Hideaway

-A small yet central hub that brings together a general store, pub and several stores, Daintree Village is a quaint destination, and the Daintree Village Hideaway is its closest accommodation.
-Rooms are comfortable, fitted with flat-screen TVs, fridges, microwaves and tea and coffee-making facilities, plus there’s an on-site pool so all your creature comforts are covered.
+A small yet central hub that collates a general store, pub and several stores, Daintree Village is a must-drop-in spot while exploring the rainforest, and the Daintree Village Hideaway is its closest accommodation.
+Rooms are comfortable, fitted with flat-screen TVs, fridges, microwaves and tea and coffee facilities, plus there’s an on-site pool so all your creature comforts are covered.
+Free wi-fi also flows in communal areas and pets are welcome.

 BOOK NOW